jonburdon/race-hub/README.md

 ## Latest Release Notes - 19th March 2021

+* Updated Readme with TOC
 * Redeployed project with cleaned database (previous database exceeded the 10,000 row limit and therefore Write Permissions were revoked by Postgress and Heroku)
 * Changed link colours in footer to improve contrast - white on green
 * Fix broken image path on Events Profile page
 * Updated Map View sections to provide a notice to user and background image if Location Permissions are turned off in the browser for improved UX
 * CSS Validation passed with no errors
+* Addressed server 500 error when connecting to postgres database
+* altered footer for improved responsive styles

 ## [UX](#ux)